DoorDash offers grocery delivery in under an hour – TechCrunch

 DoorDash is announcing that customers can now order groceries through the DoorDash app from partners including Smart & Final, Meijer and Fresh Thyme.
-Additional stores like Hy-vee and Gristedes/D’Agnostino are supposed to be added in the next few weeks.
+Additional stores like Hy-Vee and Gristedes/D’Agnostino are supposed to be added in the next few weeks.

 Through these partnerships, DoorDash says it has a delivery footprint covering 75 million Americans in markets like the San Francisco Bay Area, Los Angeles, Orange County, Sacramento, San Diego, Chicago, Cincinnati, Milwaukee, Detroit and Indianapolis.